Action #3248

 An example for reflected rectangular regions is shown in the attached image (+ pointing, yellow ON, green OFF, white excluded).

-#3 Updated by Specovius Andreas almost 4 years ago
+#3 Updated by Specovius Andreas about 4 years ago

 - Status changed from New to Feedback